What Outsiders Think about California: Dispelling Stereotypes

 We touched on the fact that not everybody is a celebrity in California.
 So the illusion of becoming famous disappears pretty quickly.

 The second part of the California Dream – and the American Dream for that matter – is mainly based on owning a house.
 Good news, you can really find a good property for a really good price.
-Bad news, if you plan to bring your California/American Dream to life in such big cities as Los Angeles or San Francisco, you’re better off to look for luck in some other states.
+Bad news, if you’re planning to achieve your California/American Dream in such big cities as Los Angeles or San Francisco, you have to work hard and smart.
+Living in these areas is expensive.

-In fact, the highest rent in the USA can be found in the major California cities.
-According to FortuneBuiders, in 2019 San Francisco was leading as the city with the highest rent in the county.
+In fact, the highest rent in the country is in California.
+According to FortuneBuiders, in 2019 San Francisco was a leader in this category.

 6. California “Dress Code